 The wheel electronics and

 Following a wheel/tyre change, changing of the wheel position, replacement of the wheel sensor system, or a deliberate change to the tyre pressure (e.g. when the vehicle is fully loaded), the new pressures are taken over by the TSS.
 For this, all of the tyres must first of all be filled with the prescribed or specially selected pressure.
 By pressing the calibration button, the values are saved.
 The system then checks whether the pressures are realistic (e.g. the minimum pressure or the differences between left and right).
-If the wheels are transported in the trunk of the vehicle concerned, for example for seasonal changing of the wheels, they are within range of the control unit.
-If the wheels being replaced have already been read into the system, instead of the usual four (with spare wheel five), the control unit now receives eight or nine signals.
+If the wheels are transported in the boot of the vehicle concerned, for example for seasonal changing of the wheels, they are within range of the control unit.
+If the wheels being replaced have already been input into the system instead of the usual four (five with spare wheel), the control unit now receives eight or nine signals.
 In this case, the system reports that it is "not available".

 The same thing can happen when unloaded wheels or the wheels of another vehicle (which also has a tyre pressure monitoring system) are located in the vicinity.
 Please also make the customer aware that the system must then be re-calibrated again.
 Calibration of the series TSS is vehicle specific.
 Instructions for this can be found on the web pages of Beru.

-Diagnostic units such as the Hella Gutmann mega macs 42 SE, 56, 66 or PC, are also able to read out the fault memory and the actual values of the tyre pressure monitoring systems, and to delete any fault codes.
+Diagnostic units such as the Hella Gutmann mega macs 77 are also able to read out the fault memory and the actual values of the tyre pressure monitoring systems, and to delete any fault codes.

-On March 10, 2009, the European Parliament in Strasbourg officially approved a proposed regulation (EC No. 661/2009) of the Commission to simplify the type approval of vehicles in Europe.
-This regulation also stipulated the mandatory introduction of technologies which are already established, including tyre pressure monitoring systems (TPMS).
-Vehicles of category M1 / M1G must be equipped with an accurate tyre pressure monitoring system capable of giving, when necessary, an in-car warning to the driver when a loss of pressure occurs in a tyre, and so optimum fuel consumption and road safety are no longer guaranteed.
-The implementation was gradual: From November 2012, all new vehicle types with type approval had to be equipped with tyre pressure monitoring systems; from November 2014, this has applied to all new registered vehicles.
+On March 10, 2009 the European Parliament in Strasbourg officially adopted a proposed directive (EC no. 661/2009) put forward by the Commission to make motor vehicle homologation easier in Europe.
+In this process, the directive also included a mandatory introduction of previously mentioned technologies including a tyre pressure monitoring system (TPMS).
+"Category M1/M1G vehicles shall be equipped with an accurate tyre pressure monitoring system capable of outputting an in-car warning to the driver when a loss of pressure occurs in any tyre, in the interests of optimum fuel consumption and road safety.
+The implementation process was carried out in stages: from November 2012 a tyre pressure monitoring system has been mandatory in all newly homologated vehicle types and this has applied to all newly registered vehicles from November 2014.